ib-ruby/ib-api/README.md

 # ib-api
 Ruby interface to Interactive Brokers' TWS API

-Reimplementation of the basic functions if ib-ruby into a small gem
+Reimplementation of the basic functions of ib-ruby

 ---
 **Status:** The code is under final rewiew.